 ArthroStim Instrument Adjusting: Chiropractic adjusting with the ArthroStim adjusting instrument provides lower force mobilization of joints.
 The ArthroStim is a chiropractic instrument that provides mechanical thrusts of specific speed and depth, depending on the area being adjusted.
 The ArthroStim is a great option for some patients that do not react well with traditional manual chiropractic adjustments.

 Activator Method: The Activator Method is a chiropractic technique that uses an instrument called an “Activator” to adjust the spine and joints of the arms and legs.
 The Activator is perfect for patients that have severe osteoporosis, advanced arthritis, or that prefer not to head the “pop” or “crack” associated with a traditional chiropractic adjustment.

-Sacro Occiptal Technique (S.O.T.): The Sacro Occipital technique is a chiropractic technique that uses wedge shaped blocks to correct pelvic torsion and pelvic rotation.
+Sacro Occipital Technique (S.O.T.): The Sacro Occipital technique is a chiropractic technique that uses wedge-shaped blocks to correct pelvic torsion and pelvic rotation.
 SOT also uses a hands-on chiropractic adjustment to correct misaligned vertebrae.

-Thompson: The Thompson technique use a “drop table” to adjust the spine and pelvis.
+Thompson: The Thompson technique uses a “drop table” to adjust the spine and pelvis.
 The Thompson table has special drops that aid in the correction of misaligned vertebral segments and fixated joints.